peteraba/roadmapper/README.md

 - [uitable](https://github.com/gosuri/uitable) - A go library for representing data as tables for terminal applications.
 - [Testify](https://github.com/stretchr/testify) - A set of packages that provide many tools for testifying that your code will behave as you intend
 - [dockertest](https://github.com/ory/dockertest) - Integration tests against third party services
-- [chromedp](https://github.com/chromedp/chromedp) - A faster, simpler way to drive browsers supporting the Chrome DevTools Protocol.
+- [chromedp](https://github.com/chromedp/chromedp) - A faster, simpler way to drive browsers supporting the Chrome DevTools Protocol
-- [bindata](https://github.com/kevinburke/go-bindata) - A small utility which generates Go code from any file.
-Useful for embedding binary data in a Go program.
+- [bindata](https://github.com/kevinburke/go-bindata) - A small utility for embedding binary data in a Go program

 ### Current TODO:

 - [ ] backend validation + errors displayed in frontend
 - [ ] fix displaying multiline project titles
+- [ ] improve code coverage
 - [ ] remove color support
 - [ ] stripe overlay for project visualization

+### Long term plans

+- Visual roadmap designer
+- Some level of JIRA integration
+- Some level of Trello integration